cloudflare/workers-docs/content/templates/CONTRIBUTING.md

 1. Host a public repo, and then test your project by running `wrangler generate https://github.com/<your-repo>`.
 2. Have Victoria (@victoriabernard92 on Github) review your code via a PR into your own repo.
-3. Submit a PR to add the template to the [template gallery](https://github.com/cloudflare/cloudflare-docs/edit/master/content/templates/_index.md) after having it approved.
-Make sure to follow the same format as other boilerplates in the gallery and include all the same fields (e.g. wrangler genereate, demo.. )
+3. Add a `name.toml` file to the [template gallery featured projects](/data/featured/).
+Include all the information that is in exisiting snippets there i.e. `demo_url`, `description`, etc..
+Submit a PR to the [Cloudflare Workers Docs](https://github.com/cloudflare/cloudflare-docs)

 ## Snippets

-1. Include victoria (@victoriabernard92 on Github) to a PR review to your own repo, or share a gist (e.g. [some gist](https://gist.github.com/victoriabernard92/5d63a2abc92fb0e5774cfd6a7035ecda.js))
+1. If you think the snippet will need a lot of review, include victoria (@victoriabernard92 on Github) to a PR review to your own repo, or share a gist (e.g. [some gist](https://gist.github.com/victoriabernard92/5d63a2abc92fb0e5774cfd6a7035ecda.js))
-2. Add the code to the [template gallery](https://github.com/cloudflare/cloudflare-docs/edit/master/content/templates/_index.md) following the format of another snippet like Post JSON.
+2. Add a `name.toml` file to the [template gallery snippets](/data/snippets/).
+Include all the information that is in exisiting snippets there i.e. `code`, `description`, etc..
+   For an example see [Modify Request URL](/data/snippets/modify_req_url.toml).
+Submit a PR to the [Cloudflare Workers Docs](https://github.com/cloudflare/cloudflare-docs)